 Italian Pasta Salad

-1 small garlic clove, minced or 1/8 teaspoon garlic powder
+- 1 small garlic clove, minced or 1/8 tsp garlic powder

-In a salad bowl, combine the pasta, string beans, cherry tomatoes, canellini beans and red onion.
+In a salad bowl, combine the pasta and green bean mixture with cherry tomatoes, cannellini beans and red onion.